Laurie Hernandez: Early life

-Junior gymnastics career
+Gymnastics career

 2012–2013

 At the 2012 National Qualifier held at the Karolyi Ranch, Hernandez won the bronze medal in the all-around behind Veronica Hults and Maggie Nichols, and her scores qualified her for domestic elite competitions.
 Later that week at the American Classic, she finished eighth in the junior all-around.
 She then competed at the U.S. Classic, where she placed 11th in the junior division.
 Through the Classic, she qualified for the U.S. Championships in St. Louis, where she placed 21st after two days of competition.

 Hernandez won the silver medal in the all-around at the 2013 WOGA Classic.
 In June, she competed at the American Classic in Huntsville, Texas.
 There, she placed first on floor exercise, second in the all-around behind Ariana Agrapides, and third on balance beam and vault.
 Following a national training camp, in July 2013, she was added to the U.S. junior national team.
 She then went to Chicago for the U.S. Classic, where she placed sixth all-around and won the floor exercise title.
 At the National Championships in August, she won the silver medal in the junior all-around competition with a total score of 116.650, behind Bailie Key.
 She also placed second on uneven bars and floor exercise, and tied for third on beam with Alexis Vasquez.

 Hernandez was selected to represent the U.S. at the Junior Japan International in Yokohama in September 2013.
 She scored 56.750 to win the bronze medal in the all-around.
 She also took third on vault, fourth on floor exercise, and sixth on balance beam.
 In November, she competed at the International Junior Mexican Cup in Acapulco alongside Bailie Key, Veronica Hults, and Emily Gaskins, and they won the team gold medal.
 Individually, Hernandez won the silver medal in the all-around behind Key.